This spot has been added by

 The small reef of Mexico Rocks emerges from the middle of Ambergis Caye lagoon.
-It is found to be a perfect spot to discover the underwater world of Belize from its shallow depths.
-Not only can you find small colorful fish, you can also spot huge moray eels, sharks, and rays- all within 3 meters from the sea floor.
+It is a great location to discover Belize’s shallow underwater world.
+Not only can you find small colorful fish, but you can also spot huge moray eels, sharks, and rays- all in less than 10 feet of water.

-Mexico Rocks is easily located in the lagoon, north of San Pedro.
-You can go there through boat tours that last a few hours, often combining Mexico Rocks and Tres Cocos snorkeling spots (around $50 per person, with National Park tax included).
+Mexico Rocks is located in the middle of the lagoon, north of San Pedro.
+You can go there with half-day boat tours, which often combine snorkeling in Mexico Rocks and Tres Cocos (around $50 per person, with National Park tax included).

-While exploring Mexico Rocks, you can see its small reefs surrounded by seagrass beds.
-Founded by its moderate depth (↕1.5-3m), it is situated halfway between the island and the coral reef.
+Mexico Rocks features small patch reefs surrounded by seagrass beds, in a moderate depth (↕4-10ft/1.5-3m).
+It is located halfway between the island and the coral reef.

-Here, the reefs are rather degraded, but we are still able find extraordinary areas of massive coral, brain coral, and a wide variety of gorgonians.
-We can also spot a few colored sponges attached to the reef.
-Around this coral reef lies grand areas of seagrass beds, where you can see queen conchs, the well-known symbolic shell of the underwater meadows in the Caribbean.
+The reef is overall damaged, but large areas of healthy massive coral, brain coral, and gorgonians are still visible.
+You can also spot a few colored sponges attached to the reef.
+Around this coral reef lies extensive seagrass meadows where queen conchs are common.

-This spot is suitable for beginners, as you can spot exceptional species just from the surface of the water.
-Although it is located in the lagoon, this area can sometimes be less ideal when it is too windy.
+This spot is recommended for beginners, who will enjoy vibrant sea life in a shallow sea.
+Although it is located in the lagoon, this area can sometimes be choppy when it is too windy.

-Tours to Mexico Rocks can be arranged from virtually any hotel in Ambergris Caye.
+Tours to Mexico Rocks can be arranged from any hotel in Ambergris Caye.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.